Lemon-zz/TrackBMania/README.md

 ## Hardware

-The TrackBmania trackball is powered by the following high-quality components:
+The TrackBmania trackball is powered by the following components:

-- **ESP32-S3 Microcontroller**: Enables seamless wireless connectivity for versatile use.
+- **ESP32-S3 Microcontroller**: Easy programmable, cheap, have wireless USB connectivity.
 - **PMW3360 Optical Sensor**: Offers precision tracking with adjustable sensitivity from 100 CPI to 12,000 CPI in 100 CPI increments.
 - **HUANO Pink Switches (80M Cycles)**: Durable, tactile switches for reliable input.
 Compatible with standard switches like D2FC-F-7N (20M) for easy replacements.
+- **WS2812 Led Strip** - if you want more customiztion or effects

 ## Features

-TrackBmania stands out with its carefully engineered features:
+TrackBmania stands out with its features:

 - **Metal Ball Bearings (3 TBUs)**: Ensures smooth, durable, and precise tracking.
 - **Metal Scroll Bearings**: Provides a premium, responsive scroll wheel experience.